clipos/products_clipos/doc/kernel.rst

       cryptographically secure) entropy at boot time.

    .. describe:: CONFIG_GCC_PLUGIN_STRUCTLEAK=y
+                 CONFIG_GCC_PLUGIN_STRUCTLEAK_BYREF_ALL=y

-      Prevent potential information leakage by forcing initialization of structures containing userspace addresses.
+      Prevent potential information leakage by forcing zero-initialization of:

+        - structures on the stack containing userspace addresses;
+        - any stack variable (thus including structures) that may be passed by reference and has not already been explicitly initialized.

       This is particularly important to prevent trivial bypassing of KASLR.

-   .. describe:: CONFIG_GCC_PLUGIN_STRUCTLEAK_BYREF_ALL=y

-      Extend forced initialization to all local structures that have their address taken at any point.

    .. describe:: CONFIG_GCC_PLUGIN_RANDSTRUCT=y